Forza Motorsport 3: Development

 During another interview at E3 2009, game director Dan Greenawalt revealed that the updated physics engine would include tire deformation, and the ability to flip the car over.
 He also included that there is a "pressure" system in which the A.I., depending on how the difficulty is set, would make mistakes when under pressure.
 In addition to improvements to the A.I. and physics, the new Photo Mode features ten times more polygons in each car model, bump mapping, and texture resolutions four times higher than before.
 Also, it is confirmed that the game would run at 60 frames per second.
 The interview also revealed that there would be several scoreboards ranging from driver scoreboards to painting and tuner leaderboards.
 There also would be a video editor feature available.
 Greenawalt stated that Project Blackjack, the team that made an E3 trailer, used capture cards to make their videos.
 The video editor grants players more possibilities.
 Players would also be able to create their own race rules but only in private matches as public matches are held through a matchmaking system that has no customization for the player.
 The player instead has to choose from one of the hoppers provided which are A-R class races.
-Unlike its predecessors, Forza Motorsport 3 doesn't support System Link.
+Unlike its predecessors, Forza Motorsport 3 does not support System Link.

 At the E3 2009 Microsoft Press Conference, Turn 10 mentioned a rewind feature (much like the "flashback" feature on Race Driver: Grid and DiRT 2), but did not divulge specifics.
 It was later revealed at the E3 2009 coverage council that the rewind feature allows players to turn back time to fix previous mistakes made on the track.
 The rewind feature has no limit on how many times it may be used but afterwards the player must wait 30 seconds before being able to rewind again.
 It is one of the many assists in Forza Motorsport 3.

 The sound design team created car audio by recording each car or at least each engine featured in the game.
 They added to their extensive library of engine sounds from previous games by recording actual cars either locally, by traveling, or by partnering with others perform the recording sessions.
 The team always used a specific mic and input setup on the cars while running them on chassis dynos for consistent sound.
 Tire noise is crucial for communicating feedback to players on their car handling at the limit of grip.
 The developers set out to capture the full range of traction and grip sounds by recording tires on different surfaces, and then implemented that into the game audio system.
-For in-game programming, the developers used FMOD API with custom code and debug menus to module audio sound effects such as distortion, panning, EQ, volume, and compression—all as functions of car physics parameters.
+For in-game programming, the developers used FMOD API with custom code and debug menus to modulate audio sound effects such as distortion, panning, EQ, volume, and compression—all as functions of car physics parameters.